boyiwei/CoTaEval/README.md

 ## Setup

-You can use the following instruction to create conda environment
+You can use the following instructions to create a conda environment
 ```bash
 conda env create -f environment.yml
 ```